-Our staff, Trustees, Ambassadors and Advisers play an important role in the Community Foundation for Surrey.
+Our staff, Trustees, Ambassadors, Advisors and volunteers play an important role in the Community Foundation for Surrey.
 Our Trustees and Ambassadors help actively promote the Community Foundation in the county, attending and participating in our events and promoting the wider national UK Community Foundations network.
-Our Advisers provide valuable, specialist and specific support.
+Our Advisors provide valuable, specialist and specific support.
 Our staff have specific areas of expertise and skills allowing us to be a versatile and dedicated organisation that works with both donors as well as community and voluntary groups in the county.

 01483 478086 | firstname.lastname@example.org

-Kate Peters oversees the Foundation’s Grant Programme and is responsible for maintaining relationships with voluntary and community groups throughout the county.
-Kate also works closely with many of our Corporate Donors and Area Funds to support their grant-making and manages our delivery of national programmes.
+Kate oversees the Foundation’s Grant Programme and is responsible for maintaining relationships with voluntary and community groups throughout the county.
+Kate also works closely with many of our Corporate Donors and Charitable Trusts to support their grant-making and manages our delivery of national programmes.

 Contact Kate Peters

-Deepa Craig works part-time, managing our finance and producing statutory accounts.
+Deepa manages our finance and produces statutory accounts.
 She assists with the Foundation’s investments and works closely with Trustees to ensure effective financial management.

 Contact Deepa Craig